Table of Contents

 </style>

-You will probably need to increase the body margin-top to be more than 72px
+You may need to increase the body margin-top

 The result will look like this: